pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

     df.iloc[0, 1] = ...

 All references to the original object will go out of scope when the result of the `reset_index` operation is assigned to `df`.
-As a consequence, `iloc` will continue to operate inplace, and the underlying data will not be copied.
+As a consequence, `iloc` will continue to operate inplace, and the underlying data will not be copied (with Copy-on-Write).

-Group 2 methods differ, though, since they only modify the underlying data, and therefore can be inplace.
+**Group 2 (values-inplace)** methods differ, though, since they only modify the underlying data, and therefore can be inplace.

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})